Nice to meet you.

 I’ve also used its turnstile feature to collect email addresses directly from videos, a game-changer for lead generation.
 Also the channels feature lets me create a binge-worthy experience by organizing videos into a clean, Netflix-style layout.

-While Wistia excels at core functionalities, it lacks some advanced features you might expect from a premium platform.
-For instance, I dislike how there’s no AI-based captioning or transcription, and options for interactive video elements are limited compared to other platforms.
+Despite excelling in its core functionalities, Wistia lacks some advanced features you might expect from a high-end platform.
+I found the absence of AI-based captioning and transcription surprising, and the options for interactive video elements feel limited compared to other tools.
+Several G2 users have also pointed this out, wishing for more automation and engagement-driven features.

 What I like about Wistia: